 - Balcones Canyonlands National Wildlife Refuge – 25 minutes east of Marble Falls, this is a habitat to various flora and fauna, including the golden-cheeked warbler and black-capped vireo, and a great place to unwind and relax along the way.

-- Hidden Falls Adventure Park – slightly closer to the main route, this is a 10-minute drive east from Marble Falls, and an excellent place for an off-road adventure, covering more than 2,400 acres of park for your four-wheel drive.
+- Hidden Falls Adventure Park – Slightly closer to the main route, this is a 10-minute drive east of Marble Falls, and an excellent place for an off-road adventure, covering more than 2,400 acres of park for your four-wheel drive.

 - Canyon Lake – 25 minutes east of the town of Spring Branch on the main route, this is known as one of the deepest lakes in Texas, perfect for your water adventures or for relaxing in scenic nature views.

 - Devil's Backbone Overlook – 30 minutes on from Canyon Lake, an impressive loop drive with a violent and bloody history, also famous for its wondrous view of the Canyon Lake and Balcones Fault.